jonduan/proposal/_posts/2016-12-27-Costs-Discounting.md

 #### Mitigation Cost

+The cost of mitigating pollution is the monetary cost for improving your production divided by the resulting reduction in pollution.
+Therefore, the correct answer is:
 $$\frac{Cost \ of \ Clean \ Option - Cost \ of \ Dirty \ Option}{Pollution \ of \ Dirty \ Option - Pollution \ of \ Clean \ Option}$$